 Next, get predictive.
 Analytics-enabled recommenders can implement a multitude of analytic engines, such as interaction reason prediction, sense and respond, next interaction predictor, or next best offer optimizer.
 These tools are designed to provide the best response in the best channel and takes into account context, customer behavior and history, customer preference, and issue complexity.

 Finally, make sure channels are connected.
 Use channel connectors that seamlessly connect via open APIs/custom integration with various channels to orchestrate response.
-This applies to self-service channels as well as live channels where the actions may be orchestrated in the IVR or at the agent's desktop.
+This applies to self-service channels as well as live channels where the actions may be orchestrated in the IVR or at the associate's desktop.
 And be sure to allot for future experience channels, to be as nimble and flexible to changing customer behaviors.

 6. Pre-empt customer interactions with analytics.
 Most customer service interactions are inbound.
 So what if we were able to pre-empt them and solve the issue before the customer reaches out to interact?
 This would not only reduce interaction volume, but also delight customers.
 Predictive analytics can help.
 They can be used to predict interaction reasons even before the interaction happens.